 Moving averages help predict the price direction of TD stock based on certain triggers, but with a lag, and form building blocks for other technical indicators like the MACD and bollinger bands.
-One needs to choose the duration of a moving average depending on the investment objective and investment horizon.
-For periods greater than 100, it takes a larger and longer TD stock price movement for the moving average to change course.
+A key factor that impacts moving averages is the lag factor.
+The 20 day moving average of $58.66 is above the price of $57.81.

 Toronto Dominion Bank Bollinger Bands

 Bollinger bands consist of two price bands above and below a center line for any company stock like Toronto Dominion Bank.
 The tightening of bands is considered by most traders to be a precursor to sudden increase in volatility.
 Currently the stock price of $57.81 is in the lower range of Toronto Dominion Bank bollinger bands.